Prograda/Skybolt/docs/architecture.md

 * **C++ Plugins**: Leverages high-performance code for simulation-critical functionality.
 * **Python Plugins**: For rapid prototyping, scripting, and extending functionality, for example adding new entity component types.

-## Graphical User Interface (GUI)
-The application features a **Qt-based** graphical user interface that allows users to interact with entities in the 3D environment.
-The `SkyboltQt` library provides funcionality for GUI widgets and bindings between the GUI and the engine.